mstorsjo/llvm-mingw/README.md

 Even though LLVM supports this, there are a few caveats with using it when building in MinGW mode:

-- Call stack unwinding on x86_64 requires the binaries to be built with SEH.
-  This toolchain currently uses DWARF for exception unwinding instead of SEH, since libcxxabi doesn't support unwinding using SEH.
-Thus currently, on x86_64, one can only inspect the actual crashed function, not callers further up.
-On i686, things seem to work fine though.
 - Microsoft debuggers might have assumptions about the C++ ABI used, which doesn't hold up with the Itanium ABI used in MinGW.
 - This is unimplemented for the armv7 target, and while implemented for aarch64,